TrellixVulnTeam/swahilipython_SCMU/Doc/library/asyncore.rst

    A file_wrapper takes an integer file descriptor and calls :func:`os.dup` to duplicate the handle so that the original handle may be closed independently of the file_wrapper.
-This class implements sufficient methods to emulate a socket for use by the :class:`file_dispatcher` class.
+This kundi implements sufficient methods to emulate a socket for use by the :class:`file_dispatcher` class.

    .. availability:: Unix.